limits.conf configuration file is used to limit user, domain, process-related metrics. Limits.conf is related to

 The similar definition like previous user range is group range.
 We will specify group ID range like below.

 In this example, the rules will be applied for the group ID between 500 and 510.
 We use @ operator to specify ID’s as a group and

 : for range.

 Limit Number of Process

-Now we will start to look different item types to use.
-There are more items than described here but these are most popular ones.
-First example is limiting number of processes for a user.
+Now we will start to look at different item types to use.
+There are more items than described here but these are the most popular ones.
+The first example is limiting the number of processes for a user.

 ismail hard nproc 20